 As a Christian, I couldn’t agree more.
 Unfortunately, my agreement doesn't go much further.
 Despite Modarresi's apparent reverence for Jesus, he is the Jesus of Islam, not of Christianity.
 This book is actually a polemic against the Bible.

 How and Where it Shows up in Philosophy, Culture and Religion

 by Scott Cherry—

 Society craves icons, or heroes.
 And why is that?
 Russell Brand can mock this craving all he wants, but I doubt he is above it.
 Could it be that we actually need great people and exemplars in the world?
 Could it be that a kind of hero-recognition code has been ‘pre-installed’ into our collective psyche that even spawns some of them?
 I mean, not that it would be unjustified—there are an awful lot of disturbing maladies and crises in the world.
 Who does not (openly or secretly) yearn for a Superman or a Wonder Woman, or a whole team of heroes like the Avengers?
-And isn’t that why the recent Marvel Avengers series and other superhero movies have been so wildly successful and seem never stop being popular?
-(The glaring thing, of course, is that the world’s problems are too big and too numerous even for them.)
+And isn’t that why the Marvel Avengers series and other superhero movies have been so wildly successful and seem never to stop being popular?
+The glaring thing, of course, is that the world’s problems are too big and too numerous even for them.
 We are desperate for great Humanitarians and lots of ordinary ones too.
 We rightly crave them and we should all want to become one.
 Humanity is in no position to disparage people who want to do great good for the world and have the means to do it.
-On the other hand, an actualized “messiah complex’ can produce a dangerous kind of person if not tempered by love, humility, compassion, etc. Not everybody is qualified to be a “messiah”.
+On the other hand, an actualized “messiah complex’ can produce a dangerous kind of person if not tempered by love, humility, and compassion, etc. Not everybody is qualified to be a “messiah”.
 Actually very few.